souzayuri/mauriciovancine/content/authors/mauricio/_index.md

 user_groups:
 ---

 I am a PhD student at the Department of Ecology of the São Paulo State University, São Paulo, Brazil.
-I have interested in statistics, geocomputation, spatial ecology, quantitative ecology, species distribution models, landscape ecology, and amphibiam ecology.
+I have interested in spatial ecology, landscape ecology, quantitative ecology, species distribution models (SDMs), amphibian ecology, statistics, and geocomputation